DeNA/mobilize-base/README.md

 Emails are sent using ActionMailer, through the owner Google Drive account.
+  * errors are sent to the owner of the job/stage as well as the admin group.
+  * errors not specific to a job/stage are sent to the admin group only, as given in gdrive.yml

 To this end, it needs these parameters, for which there is a sample below and in the [lib/samples][git_samples] folder: